mui/mui-x/docs/data/data-grid/components/components.md

 The casing is different between the `components` (ColumnMenu) and `componentsProps` (columnMenu) props.
 :::

-### Interacting with the grid
+### Interacting with the data grid

-The grid exposes two hooks to help you to access the grid data while overriding component slots.
+The grid exposes two hooks to help you to access the data grid data while overriding component slots.

 They can be used as below: